Arquisoft/wiq_en2b/Quickstart.md

 npm start
 ```

-After all the components are launched, the app should be available in localhost in port 3000.
+After all the components are launched, the app should be available in localhost in port 3000 and 8443 for the API, or whatever port configure the app to use.

 ## Deployment